Policies

 Invasive devices Policy for General Practice

 Invasive devices Infection Prevention and Control Policy for General Practice An invasive device provides an entry point for microorganisms to enter the body and is a potential source for introducing infection.
-A downloadable Community IPC Policies for General Practice which...
+A downloadable Community IPC Policy for General Practice (see...

 MRSA Policy for General Practice